FOLLOW: mustang , 79 93 mustang , fox body mustang , installation , video , throttle body , air fuel

 Considering all of the science, and everything that I’ve laid out for you, a Throttle Body/EGR Spacer combo is a fun, easy, and budget friendly way to bolt on some additional performance to your 1986-1993 5.0 Mustang!

-Follow along in this installation video to see how to easily add some horsepower to your 86-93 Fox Body Mustang with an aftermarket throttle body.
-Installation will take you roughly an hour and will help your 5.0L Mustang breathe easier.
-Tools Needed: Common Household Tools Volt Meter Removal Procedure: ... more
+Follow along in this installation video to see how to easily add some horsepower to your 86-93 Fox Body Mustang with a new throttle body!

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!